BitcoinDesign/Guide/guide/payments/send.md

 Below are the must-haves in a sending bitcoin design flow:

 - **Amount** - The amount of bitcoin the user is sending.
-- **Receiver address** - The Bitcoin Address the user is sending their bitcoin.
+- **Receiver address** - The Bitcoin Address the user is sending their bitcoin to.
 - **Network fee** - Display to the user the current Bitcoin network fee they will be paying for this send.

 Some optional, more complex, features you may include: